chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 	- Namaari is delayed as she stops her chase to defend her people.
 She can actually take on at least one Druun herself with normal weapons.
 	- Perhaps they use some wild local vegetation to their advantage
 	- using magical properties, maybe some giant opposite-mimosa leaves that expand when touched
+- Raya gets lightly wounded by Namaari
-- Raya reinforces her point, "Naamari just wants to steal the other tribes' Gem pieces to make Fang stronger!"
+	- Raya reinforces her point, "Naamari just wants to steal the other tribes' Gem shards to make Fang stronger!"
 - Eventually, the chase leads them to a narrow cliffside, with a large lake basin below
 	- “We need to lose them!”
-	- Sisu exclaims, "The Druun and the Serlot mounts (large hybrid cats) are both afraid of water!"
+	- Sisu exclaims, "The Druun and the Serlot mounts [large hybrid cats] are both afraid of water!"
-	- Raya hard rejects the idea, "No way!"
+	- Raya rebutts, "No way!"
 	- But as Namaari gains distance, close enough to touch them…
-- Sisu pulls the reins on Tuk-tuk, veering him sideways and hard launching them (Tuk-tuk, Sisu, and Raya) a good distance off and into the the water below
+- Sisu yanks the reins on Tuk-tuk, veering him sideways and hard launching them (Tuk-tuk, Sisu, and Raya) a good distance off the cliffside and into the the water below
 	- The Serlots completely halt, refusing to go into the water
-	- One Fang soldier dives in
+	- One Fang soldier dismounts and dives in
 	- Namaari to the rest: “Follow me to the docks!”

 > **LAKE, TAIL**

 - SPLASH!
 - PANIC.
 Raya is flailing all about.
-She takes in gulps of water
+She takes in gulps of water – she can’t swim.
+	- she was also lightly wounded
 	- Quick FLASHBACKS of when she fell off Heart’s bridge, her dad turning to stone…
 - Sisu tries but can't transform into dragon form
 	- (She has to remain human so that they can't just mount on Sisu and swim off, they will need a boat)